amirahnasihah/backend-development/04-intermediate-expressjs/crud-practices/README.md

 - In order to send off this request we cannot do that in Chrome so easily.
 Instead, recommend to install "Insomnia", its a REST client.
 - For `Number`, we dont have to explicitly state the number when sending a POST request.
 - This is because these aren't actually strings to begin with.

+# A practical example of CRUD routes

+- We want to create a CRUD routes for users but now we don't have a database.
+Instead, just create an empty array called "users" to store data temporarily.
+- The structure that we want inside the object would be `{ id, name, age}`.

+## CRUD without uses of Database

+CREATE

+GET ALL

+GET BY ID

+DELETE

+UPDATE